Drive in almost any direction from Adelaide and before too long you’ll find yourself surrounded by rolling hills clad in grape vines.

-As the name suggests, the Adelaide Hills is South Australia’s highest elevation wine region.
+As the name suggests, the Adelaide Hills is South Australia’s highest elevation wine district.
 Although just 20 minutes’ drive from the city, the lush, leafy region is notably cooler and wetter than the Adelaide plains and well-suited to agriculture.
 Winding roads lead you through a patchwork of farmland, picturesque vineyards, lakes and valleys.
 It feels seductively secluded, without being too isolated.
-Sadly, recent bushfires have affected around one third of the region’s vineyards, but almost all cellar doors are open.

 The first vine plantings in the Clare Valley were for sacramental wine, and almost 170 years later Sevenhill is still supplying religious institutions.
 Fortunately, plenty of table wine also comes out of this small but scenic valley two hours’ drive north of Adelaide.
 Charming cellar doors are clustered together and you can cycle between them on the Riesling Trail.
 It runs the full length of the valley.